Mixed legal system of English common law, French civil law, and customary law.

 Corporation tax

 Business tax is levied on the taxable income of a business (less any allowable deductions).
-The rate of business tax payable are set out below and further information can be found here.
+The rate of business tax payable are set out below.

 Sole trader and partnership rates

 Companies do not have a tax free threshold.
-They are taxed at a rate of 25% on the first SR 1,000,000 and 33% on the remainder.
+They are taxed at15% on the first SCR 1 million and 25% above SCR 1 million. r.
 Tax can either be paid annually following the assessment of business tax returns or on a monthly provision basis, either through deduction at source or payment.

 Please note that the Business Tax Act, 2009 provides for special rates for certain, businesses which are listed in the Act.